 Safety and effectiveness in pediatric patients have not been established.

 Clinical studies of AUBAGIO did not include patients over 65 years old.

 No dosage adjustment is necessary for patients with mild and moderate hepatic impairment.
-The pharmacokinetics of teriflunomide in severe hepatic impairment have not been evaluated.
-Teriflunomide is contraindicated in patients with severe hepatic impairment [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS].
+The pharmacokinetics of teriflunomide in severe hepatic impairment has not been evaluated.
+AUBAGIO is contraindicated in patients with severe hepatic impairment [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY].

 Additional Aubagio Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.